 }

-After uploading the code to ESP32, please refer to the following articles for connecting the Arduino IoT Cloud Account with Amazon Alexa App.
+After uploading the code to ESP32, please refer to the following articles for connecting the Arduino IoT Cloud Account with Google Home or Amazon Alexa App.

-After doing all these steps, now you control the appliances with Alexa.
+After doing all these steps, now you control the appliances either with Google Assistant or Alexa as per the configuration in Arduino IoT Cloud.

-You can also monitor the real-time feedbacks and room temperature in the Alexa app.
+You can also monitor the real-time feedback and room temperature in the Google Home or Amazon Alexa app.

 Control Relays with Arduino IoT Cloud Remote App